gautamkrishnar/socli/README.rst

 Usage
 ~~~~~

-Quick search
+Quick Search
 ''''''''''''

-Just use **socli** command followed by the search query:
+Use the **socli** command followed by the search query:

 .. code:: bash

     socli for loop in python syntax

 The above command will search for the query "*for loop in python
-syntax*" and displays the first most voted question in stack overflow
+syntax*" and displays the first most voted question in Stack Overflow
 with its most voted answer.
 Pretty quick, right?

-Interactive search
+Interactive Search
 ''''''''''''''''''

-You can search the stack overflow interactively by using the command
+You can search Stack Overflow interactively by using the command
 below:

 .. code:: sh

     socli -iq html error 404

-This will display a list of questions from stack overflow for the query
+This will display a list of questions from Stack Overflow for the query
-"*html error 404*" and it will allow you to choose any of the question
+"*html error 404*" and it will allow you to choose any of the questions
 you like interactively.
-When you chose a question, it will display the
+When you choose a question, it will display the
-complete description of the chosed question with its most voted answer.
+complete description of the chosen question with its most voted answer.
-Now you can browse through all the answers of that questions on stack
+You can also browse through the other answers to that question using
-overflow interactively.
+the up and down arrow keys as well as go back to the list of questions
+using the left arrow key.

+Manual Search
+'''''''''''''

-Manual search This will allow you to choose a question number for
+This will allow you to specify a requested question number for your
-example:
+query.
+For example, consider the following command:

 .. code:: sh

-    socli -r 2 -q javascript porotype function
+    socli -r 2 -q javascript prototype function

-Will search for "*javascript porotype function*" in stack overflow and
+This command searches for "*javascript prototype function*" in Stack Overflow and
 displays the second question that contains it.

-Topic based search
+Topic-Based Search
 ''''''''''''''''''

-Stack overflow supports topic by using tags. **socli** allows you to
+Stack Overflow supports topic by using tags. **socli** allows you to
-query stack overflow based on specific tags.
+query Stack Overflow based on specific tags.
 Just specify the tag via
 the following command:

 .. code:: sh